Questions and answers about Family allowances

 36. Are family allowances paid out when the child is ill or disabled?

-No. When one of the parents is in receipt of supplementary OASI/Invalidity Insurance benefits, neither parent is entitled to family allowances as an individual who are not gainfully employed.
+When one of the parents is in receipt of supplementary OASI/Invalidity Insurance benefits, neither parent is entitled to family allowances as an individual who are not gainfully employed.

 37. Am I still entitled to family allowances if I have an accident or have a prolonged illness?